2013 Dodge Journey Performance

 - "Much credit goes to the Pentastar V-6, as excellent here as in any other new Chrysler vehicle; it provides ample power while remaining quiet and smooth." -- Automobile Magazine (2012)

 - "So it's improved, although a Honda CR-V will feel more agile around town, while a Chevy Equinox will instill more confidence on the freeway." -- Edmunds (2012)

 Acceleration and Power

-Reviewers agree that the Journey has plenty of power when equipped with a V6; however, one reviewer says that despite the engine’s power, the six-speed automatic transmission didn’t always shift as smoothly as he would like.
+Reviewers agree that the Journey has plenty of power when equipped with a V6.
+However, one reviewer says that despite the engine’s power, the six-speed automatic transmission doesn't always shift as smoothly as he would like.
 The four-cylinder Journey is deemed considerably less impressive by test drivers.
-They say that four-cylinder models are underpowered, and also fail to deliver fuel economy estimates that are competitive within the segment.
+They say that four-cylinder models are underpowered and also fail to deliver fuel economy estimates that are competitive within the segment.

 - "Only AWD Journeys have been made available for testing.
 These models only come with the V6 engine, which has more than ample power in any driving situation.
 It's a good match to the 6-speed automatic transmission, which is quick to summon more power when needed." -- Consumer Guide

 - "The standard 4-cylinder engine contributes to the Journey's low base price, but in that form it's noisy and underpowered." -- Kelley Blue Book

 - "Acceleration is brisk, thanks to the 3.6-liter V-6, but the transmission - which occasionally delivered a surprisingly harsh gear change - could stand a bit more refinement." -- Automobile Magazine (2012)

 - "The four-cylinder engine found in the base 2012 Dodge Journey SE just doesn't have enough power to get this heavy crossover moving.
 It also doesn't provide the fuel economy to justify its dawdling pace." -- Edmunds (2012)